-Bandipora district is one of the 22 districts in Jammu and Kashmir state in northern India.
+Bandipora District is one of the 20 districts in Jammu and Kashmir UT in northern India.
 Bandipora town is the administrative headquarters of the district.
 Bandipora, a township with peculiar scenic beauty is located in the foothills of the snow clad peaks of Harmukh overlooking the schores of Wular has produced hundreds, of scholars and intellectuals.
 Before, 1947, this town was a big trade and literary centre of Kashmir.
 Bandipora, the birthplace of great Historian, Hassan Khoehami.
 This district was carved out from the erstwhile Baramulla district in 2007.
 The district is bounded by Kupwara district in the west, Baramulla district in the south and Kargil, Srinagar and Ganderbal districts in the east.
-This district occupies an area of 3200 km².The district has a population of 470678.
+This district occupies an area of 345 km².The district has a population of 392,232.